 “I’ve been writing songs all my life from a more folky, singer-songwriter, even Celtic direction,” he says.
 “For a while, I’ve been compiling songs that didn’t necessarily fit in with Gov’t Mule or the Allman Brothers or even my last solo album.
-So this record was really a chance to bring a lot of music to fruition.
-It’s really given me the opportunity to take songs I love that didn’t have a home and build a home for them.”
+So this record was really a chance to bring a lot of that music to fruition.
+It’s really given me the opportunity to take a lot of songs I love, that didn’t have a home, and build a home for them.”

 Given his life-long commitment to experimentation and eclecticism, though, it should come as no surprise that the album reveals yet another new side of his musical personality.
 Knowing that he wanted to pursue a more folk-based approach on this project, he brought in the New Jersey-based Americana band Railroad Earth as collaborators.

-“I have a cool chemistry with those guys—they add their own personality to the songs, but they’re really great at interpreting, too,” says Haynes.
+“I have a cool chemistry with those guys—they add their own personality to the songs, but they’re really great at interpreting, as well,” says Haynes.
 “We’ve known each other casually for several years, and then at Del-Fest a few years ago, we winged a few songs together and it went really well.
-When I was opening the Capitol Theatre in Port Chester, NY, they joined me for part of the set, and we did that with a little more rehearsal, more preparation, and it was a great experience.
+A little later, when I was opening the Capitol Theatre in Port Chester, NY, they joined me for part of the set.
+We did that with a little more rehearsal, more preparation, and it was a great experience.
 At that point, I started thinking that maybe I should make my next record with these guys.”

 “I love story songs,” Haynes says.
 “I was very influenced by the whole concept of writing songs that tell a story.
 When I first got bitten by the singer-songwriter bug, when I was 14, it was due to those people who transported you to another place and another time with their songs”

 Haynes shares that this album also brought out some new dimensions for him as a guitarist.
-“My playing here is completely different, it’s showcasing a side of my musicality that’s unlike, in some cases, anything I’ve done in other projects,” he says, noting that he played a hollow-body D’Angelico instrument (“kind of a jazz guitar”) for many of the sessions.
-“I like to adapt to my surroundings—to the music itself and the musicians, trying to choose a musical voice that fits into the overall picture a certain way.
+“My playing here is quite different from what I’ve done in recent projects.
+It’s showcasing a side of my musicality that’s unlike, in some cases, anything I’ve ever done,” he says, noting that he played a hollow-body D’Angelico instrument (“kind of a jazz guitar”) for many of the sessions.
+“I like to adapt to my surroundings—to the music itself and to the musicians, trying to choose a musical voice that fits into the overall picture a certain way.
 I played a lot more slide guitar than I’ve played in a long time and a lot of acoustic guitar, things that were more directed to weaving themselves into the fabric of this music.”

-On “Gold Dust Woman,” Grace Potter (the incandescent front-woman of Grace Potter and the Nocturnals) adds her unique vocal timbre.
-Sparking a fast friendship and instant chemistry several years ago after sharing a bill together, Haynes and Potter realized that they are somewhat of musical soulmates.
-That plays out here in fine form on the sole duet on the album.
+On “Gold Dust Woman,” Grace Potter adds her unique vocal timbre.
+Sparking a fast friendship and instant chemistry several years ago, Haynes and Potter have performed this song together many times on stage and this endeavor seemed like the perfect opportunity to document it in the studio.
+That chemistry, along with Railroad Earth’s unique instrumental interpretation, plays out here in fine form on the sole duet on the album.

-The presence of these world-class musicians, along with that of Grammy-winning singer-songwriter Shawn Colvin and famed harmonica player Mickey Raphael who each make an appearance here on “Wanderlust,” is yet another reason why Ashes and Dust stands as such a personal, ambitious document of Warren Haynes’ history.
-With songs that reach back to his initial fascination with music and others that go right up to the present day, it’s a look behind his virtuosic playing and into his enduring creative spirit.
+The presence of these world-class musicians and artists, along with that of Grammy-winning singer-songwriter Shawn Colvin and famed harmonica player Mickey Raphael (who each make an appearance here on “Wanderlust”) is yet another reason why Ashes & Dust stands as such a personal, ambitious document of Warren Haynes’ history.
+With songs that reach back to his initial fascination with music and others that go right up to the present day, it’s a look behind his first-rate playing and into his enduring creative spirit.